karatelabs/karate-examples/README.md

 # Karate Examples

-This repository contains examples of how to use Karate and demonstrates integrations with 3rd party tools and frameworks.

-Each folder should be usable as a stand-alone Karate project.

 ## Karate Template
 Use the [karate-template](https://github.com/karatelabs/karate-template) GitHub project if you are looking for a quick-start "skeleton" to create a new Karate project.